User Manual

 AI Agent

-Kuika's AI Agents feature allows you to integrate more interactive and scenario-based artificial intelligence experiences into your applications.
-With this feature, you can create artificial intelligence agents that perform different tasks, have specific roles, and can provide dynamic responses based on user input.
+Kuika’s AI Agents feature allows you to integrate more interactive and scenario-based Kuika’s AI Agents feature allows you to integrate more interactive and scenario-based AI experiences into your applications.
+With this feature, you can create AI agents that perform different tasks, have specific roles, and can provide dynamic responses based on user input.

 Steps to Create an AI Agent